 The Bridlemile philosophy supports the fact that each student has a right to develop to his/her fullest potential.
 Helping each child become a participating and contributing member of the school, community, and world is our Number 1 goal.
 It is our responsibility to create a nurturing, positive school climate that promotes self-confidence and positive self-esteem.
 The learning environment at Bridlemile strives to meet the student's intellectual, emotional, social, and physical growth patterns using high academic and behavioral expectations coupled with a sensitivity to each child's unique needs and learning style.
-Through cooperative support of the staff, the teachers, and the parents, we expect each child to reach his/her maximum potential by embracing our core values.
+Through cooperative support of the staff, teachers, and parents and caregivers, we expect each child to reach his/her maximum potential by embracing our core values.

 Bridlemile core values:

-4:30 PM - 6:00 PM Board Audit Committee Meeting
+4:30 PM - 6:00 PM School Board - Student Success Committee

-1:00 PM - 2:30 PM Board Intergovernmental Committee Meeting
+6:00 PM - 7:00 PM Bridlemile PTA Board Meeting

 6:00 PM - 9:00 PM School Board- Regular Meeting